rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

   restartPolicy: Always
    </pre>

-Containers are co-located together and thus share storage, Linux namespaces, cgroups, IP addresses and are always scheduled together.

 TODO: To communicate with whatever pods are running, a Virtual IP address is used by outside callers.
 K8s has introduced the concept of a service, which is an abstraction on top of a number of pods, typically requiring to run a proxy on top, for
 This is where you can configure load balancing for your numerous pods and expose them via a service.